Previous step: Folder Structure

 Start setting up your styles before you begin adding content to your document — you can always update them later.
 You must use at least 3 styles: Heading 1, Heading 2, and Heading 3, and of course, you will also automatically be using the Normal style.

-- Normal style should be font size 12.
+- Normal style should be font size 12 (not the deafult, 11).
 Be sure to use a straightforward, easy-to-read font like Arial, Calibri, etc. Set your line and paragraph spacing appropriately.

-- Heading 1, Heading 2, and Heading 3 should use the same font style and colour as each other, will be larger in size than the Normal style, and a different font and colour to Normal style.
-You can use a slightly more stylish font, such as Garamond, but do not use any of the more outlandish fonts, like Algerian, Broadway or any of the cursive fonts which are hard to read and do not suitable in a professional context.
+- Heading 1, Heading 2, and Heading 3 should use the same font style and colour as each other and must be larger than size than the Normal style.
+You can use a slightly more stylish font, such as Garamond, for your headings, but do not use any of the more outlandish fonts, like Algerian, Broadway or any of the cursive fonts which are hard to read and do not suitable in a professional context.

 - Use different font sizes, with Heading 1 being the largest and Heading 3 the smallest.

 - Set the before and after paragraph spacing for your heading styles (add at least 6pt after).